 #5.
 Asking more than one thing per question

-To avoid collecting unreliable date make your questions clear and easy to understand.
+To avoid collecting unreliable data, make your questions clear and easy to understand.
 A helpful tip is to avoid asking a double-barrelled question that touches on more than one issue but only allows for one answer.
 It is one of the most frequent mistakes when designing a survey.
 For example, “How often and how much time do you spend shopping during the week?”
 This question should be split into two separate questions – “how often do you shop” and “how long do you spend shopping” so that you receive accurate data in your results.

 Avoiding the customer satisfaction survey mistakes listed above will help you collect the data needed to make insightful decisions to improve your business.
-Customer feedback surveys are a traditional part of the marketing kit and one of the most affordable ways to gather data and are practical to use.
+Customer feedback surveys are a traditional part of the marketing kit and one of the most affordable ways to gather data which are practical to use.
 Advantages of sending a well-designed online customer satisfaction survey include;

 - Fast results that can be acted on immediately

 - Extensive reach, enabling you to gather data from large audiences

 - Advanced reporting features, allowing for easy analysis of results